 So Why isn’t a Run Streak Something I’m Interested In?

 I’m injury prone.
 I’ve come to a point with my running that I need to take a rest day fairly often.
 Running consecutive days with no rest causes more harm to me long term.
 I run higher mileage and race a lot.
 Personally, this causes me to not only need but WANT more rest days.
 I take anywhere from 4-8 rest days a month.
 I like those rest days.

 But to honest, even when I’m running lower mileage, a rest day is something I want.
 You don’t lose fitness from a rest day or even a rest week.

 Sometimes sipping coffee during my typical run time is all I want to do.

 For instance, a couple of Thursdays ago I woke up and felt unexpectedly sore.
 I didn’t plan to rest, but I knew it was the best option.
 I couldn’t even imagine running a quarter of a mile, let alone 1.
 So I rested.
 I drank coffee, read blogs, and went about my day.

-If I were attempting a streak, I would have still gone for a run.
-That one mile would have done nothing for me fitness wise, but, I probably would have been sorer the following days.
+If I were attempting a running streak, I would have still gone for a run.
+That one mile would have done nothing for me fitness-wise, but, I probably would have been sorer the following days.

 Keep in mind, there is a perfect training plan for everyone.
 There is no single plan great for everyone.